litmuschaos/litmus-docs/website/docs/tutorials/podtato-head.md

 ---

-Great job!
-You've successfully completed this tutorial.
+Congratulations! 🎉 You've successfully completed the tutorial.
-Ready for more?
-Explore additional tutorials and continue your exciting journey with LitmusChaos! 🚀
+Continue exploring more tutorials to enjoy your journey with LitmusChaos! 🚀